Child Support Enforcement

-The bills are due, the children want to play sports and take dance lessons, and your spouse hasn’t paid child support in months so what can you do?
+The bills are due, the kids need new clothes and want to play sports, but the other parent hasn’t paid child support in months.
+What can you do?

 Your options vary depending on whether or not child support is established in a court order, an incorporated separation agreement, or an unincorporated separation agreement.
 If there is a court order establishing child support, and the other parent refuses to pay, you can file a motion for contempt.
 At a contempt hearing, the court will determine if the other parent is willfully violating the child support order without justification.

 If you and your spouse agreed to child support in a separation agreement then you have a contract with your spouse on this issue.
 If the separation agreement was filed with your divorce decree then it turns into a court order and you can file a motion for contempt just like in the previous scenario.
 However, if the separation agreement was not incorporated into the divorce decree then all you have is a contract with your former spouse.
 In this situation, you would have to sue for breach of contract to enforce the terms of the separation agreement.
 If you would rather have a court order then you need to file a complaint for child support.